Misclassification of Employees as Independent Contractors

 - The U.S. Department of Labor states that the number-one factor for employers misclassifying workers is the desire to avoid paying workers comp premiums and to otherwise avoid workplace injury and disability disputes.
 Employers of independent contractors avoid payments to state workers compensation funds, unemployment insurance and Medicare.

 - Workers are deprived of essential worker protections under federal and state labor and employment laws.
 Independent Contractors enjoy NONE of the same protections or benefits of an employee.
 These individuals assume all liability for potential injuries obtained on the job site.
 In addition, it is incumbent on these workers to pay taxes, which in most cases does not happen.

 - There are legitimate Independent Contractors in the Construction Industry.
 It is important that measures taken to address the current problem of misclassification do not undermine legitimate, law abiding small businesses and sole proprietorships that currently operate in the industry.

-While we have seen certain enforcement efforts in certain regions by the Department of Labor (DOL), we believe that DOL should take steps to improve enforcement of current laws at both the state and federal level.
-Congress should direct the Department of Labor and the Internal Revenue Service to work together to improve enforcement mechanisms and protocols.
+While we have seen certain enforcement efforts in certain regions by state agencies and the Internal Revenue Service, the Department of Labor (DOL) needs jurisdiction and enforcement capabilities to go after these bad actors.
+Congress should pass legislation allowing the Department of Labor to levy massive fines and penalties to once and for all curb the practice of misclassification of employees.
 Furthermore, the current tax gap has reached epic proportions; addressing misclassification will help to address billions in lost revenue to the federal government.
 The Masonry Industry urges Members of Congress to support legislation which addresses this problem.